Battle of Lumë: Importance

-The Battle of Lumë ended on the morning of 18 November 1912, with Albanian forces prevailing against the third Serbian army.
-The battle of Lumë, together with other events such as the battle of Monastir and Ottoman resistance in key city of Shkodër in the north-west and Yannina in the south threatened the decisions of the National Assembly in Vlora.
+The battle of Lumë, together with other events such as the battle of Monastir and Ottoman resistance in key city of Shkodër in the north-west and Yannina in the south threatened the decisions of the National Assembly in Vlorë.
 The later led to the Albanian proclamation of independence from the Ottoman Empire on 28 November 1912.
-Specifically the battle of Lumë secured the central Albania Adriatic coast, permitting Ismail Qemali and other Albanian representatives to disembark in Durres since Vlore was threatened by Greek forces, who had already landed in Himara.
+Specifically the battle of Lumë secured the central Albania Adriatic coast, permitting Ismail Qemali and other Albanian representatives to disembark in Durrës since Vlorë was threatened by Greek forces, who had already landed in Himara.